Equidistribution of Zeros of Random Polynomials and Random Polynomial mappings on $\mathbb{C}^m$: Introduction and Background

-Note that the moment condition (\ref{moment}) is slightly different than the one given in \cite{BCM} and \cite{CM1} (see, e.g., p.3, assumption ($B$) in \cite{BCM}) in order to guarantee that the variance of random currents of integration of zero sets of polynomials (see section 4) is well-defined.
+Note that the moment condition (\ref{moment}) is slightly different than the one given in \cite{BCM} and \cite{CM1} (see, e.g., p.3, assumption ($B$) in \cite{BCM}) in order to guarantee that variance of a random current of integration (see section \ref{S3}) is well-defined.
 As is well-known, we have the Poincar\'{e}- Lelong formula The normalized form $dd^{c}=\frac{i}{\pi} \partial \overline{\partial}$ is used throughout the paper.
-In the sequel, we study the random currents of integration by normalizing them with the degree of the polynomial, namely, given $F_{n}\in \mathcal{P}_{n}$ of degree $n$ having a representation in (\ref{repch}), $[\widehat{Z_{F_{n}}}]:=\frac{1}{n}[Z_{F_{n}}]$.
+In the sequel, we study the random currents of integration by normalizing them with the degree of the polynomial, namely, given $F_{n}\in \mathcal{P}_{n}$ of degree $n$ having a representation as in (\ref{repch}), $[\widehat{Z_{F_{n}}}]:=\frac{1}{n}[Z_{F_{n}}]$.

-We remark that for simplicity we work with test forms throughout the paper but our results are of course true for continuous forms with compact support in $\mathbb{C}^{m}$ by density of test forms in continuous forms with compact support.
+We remark that for simplicity we only work with real-valued test forms throughout the paper but our results are of course true for real-valued continuous forms with compact support in $\mathbb{C}^{m}$ by density of test forms in continuous forms with compact support.